Requiem-MH/BeginningPython/insideCircle/README.md

-insideCircle.py determines if, when clicked, the mouse pointer is inside a circle or not, The program can be run from the terminal with
+insideCircle.py determines if, when clicked, the mouse pointer is inside a circle or not.
+The program can be run from the terminal with

 ```python insideCircle.py```.